John Lomax III: Music career

 In 1974, Lomax met Steve Earle.
-He kept up with Earle for years and eventually worked as his manager from 1983-1986.
+He kept up with Earle for years and eventually worked as his manager from 1983 to 1986.
 Lomax was able to get Rick Blackburn's interest, but Earle's early singles for Blackburn's Epic label gained little traction.
 Lomax and Earle later headed to MCA, where Earle released the Guitar Town album (1986).
 The album reached the top of the Billboard country album chart and its titular track peaked at number 7 on the country singles chart.
 Guitar Town also brought Earle his first Grammy nominations for Best Male Country Vocal Performance and Best Country Song.
 Guitar Town was certified as a "Gold" album by the R.I.A.A. in 1999.

 Lomax continued to manage acts after separating from Earle.
 These groups include David Schnaufer (1986-1994), The Cactus Brothers (1991-1996), Kimber Clayton (1996-2000), Kasey Chambers (1996-2001), and began working with Texas singer-songwriter Bianca De Leon in 2020.

 In 2011, Lomax released Texas Guitar Legend, an album of Rocky Hill's unreleased 1977 recordings.
 Issued on his SFL label, Lomax licensed the album to England's Floating World Records in a project helmed by Pete Macklin.

 SFL was begun in 1988 and released two CDs by "America's Dulcimer Champion", David Schnaufer and two multi-track singles by Kimber Clayton, "Jose Cuervo" and "Addicted to Love", both in the late '90s.

 In 2017, Lomax III re-discovered tapes of his father singing old folk songs that had since faded out of public memory.
 He released a collection of sixteen of the solo, a cappella recordings on SFL as a CD titled FOLK.

 Lomax works to distribute country and other music overseas through Roots Music Exporters in Nashville, a business he has been running since 1996.
-In 2010, Lomax was awarded the Jo Walker-Meador International Award by the Country Music Association which “recognizes outstanding achievement by an individual in advocating and supporting country music's marketing development in territories outside the United States.”
+In 2010, Lomax was awarded the Jo Walker-Meador International Award by the Country Music Association which "recognizes outstanding achievement by an individual in advocating and supporting country music's marketing development in territories outside the United States."

 He opened Lomax Global Music, an Amazon Marketplace enterprise with the assistance of Ryan Schemmel, in 2011, selling mainly single copies of hard-to-find CDs, DVDs and lps mainly to U.S. customers.